SWang848/Open3DBench/README.md

 ### 1.2 Build OpenROAD-3D

 If you want to perform 3D PPA evaluation, you need to install the corresponding version of OpenROAD.
-The relevant commit hash is specified in the paper as [fbca14c](https://github.com/The-OpenROAD-Project/OpenROAD/commit/fbca14c).
+The commit hash is specified in the paper as [fbca14c](https://github.com/The-OpenROAD-Project/OpenROAD/commit/fbca14c).
 From our tests, we found that a pre-built [binary](https://github.com/Precision-Innovations/OpenROAD/releases/tag/2.0-17198-g8396d0866) version can also perfectly reproduce the PPA results.
 We strongly recommend directly installing this binary as it is very convenient and easy to use.
 Installation details can be found [here](https://openroad-flow-scripts.readthedocs.io/en/latest/user/BuildWithPrebuilt.html).

 ## 2. How to use